Mooleane/aaron-capstone-project/README.md

 ##

 Player-important info such as the Pokémon's Pokéball success rate, and its evolution requirements for different paths will be displayed.
-Additionally, its Card entry will be shown for basic insights.
+Additionally, its first flavor text entry will be shown for basic insights (not every entry is in English).

 ## Printing data retrieved from the API's json variable